ripple-unmaintained/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

 Imagine we have those above.
 First we query the nodestore with `E49843...`

 What do we expect back?
-A ShaMap hash is the hash of the binary representation of the root node (which is an `inner node`) of the tree, So we'd expect something in the form shown earlier, with 16 256 bit hashes.
+A ShaMap hash is the hash of the binary representation of the root node (which is an `inner node`) of the tree, so we'd expect something in the form shown earlier, with 16 256 bit hashes.

 From the nodestore we retrieve: